 Classification based on size: One of the first few ways to identify any type of lumber is based off of its dimensions.
 Lumber typically comes in 2-foot multiples with a thickness ranging from 2 inches to 16 inches.

 As the thickness of the lumber changes, so does its name.
-Any wood piece that’s less than 2 inches thick is called a board.
+Any wooden piece that’s less than 2 inches thick is called a board.
 Pieces that are 2 to 5 inches thick are called lumber.
 Anything thicker than 5 inches is regarded as timber.

 Classification based on level of dress: A lumber’s pre-treatment is regarded as “dressing”.
 They come in different classifications: